madeline-underwood/arm-learning-paths/content/learning-paths/cross-platform/_example-learning-path/_index.md

 ---
-title: Create a new Learning Path
+title: Write a Learning Path

-description: Learn what type of content belongs in a Learning Path and how to format it.
+description: Learn how to create, format, and structure content to write your own Learning Path.

 minutes_to_complete: 60